sstruett/tsABC/README.md

 ## IMPORTANT
  + Why is there no LD stats in statcomp 0, maybe use more SNPs to calculate all classes, but make sure that NaN is not a problem
  + confirm the downsampling for model choice works correctly
+ + describe that `$ snakemake -j 1 theta_watterson_genome` will calculate theta watterson on the whole region while `$ snakemake -j 1 theta_watterson_region` does it only on the provided regions of athal, while `snakemake -j 1 theta_watterson_pod` will uses 1000 simulated loci for the values of the first pod

 ## still to implement
  + parameter estimate